Paying for College

 - Provide the Office of Enrollment Services with an official copy of the student’s high school transcript or GED and, if the student is a college transfer student, provide an official copy of your transcript from each institution attended.
 Transfer course work must be evaluated before an award can be made.

-- After Oct.
-1 each year, a student should complete the Free Application for Federal Student Aid and submit it to the federal processor.
+- A student should complete the Free Application for Federal Student Aid and submit it to the federal processor each fall.
 CF’s federal school code is 001471.
 In order for CF to process a student’s financial aid, this school code must be included on the FAFSA.
-The student may submit the FAFSA online at www.fafsa.ed.gov (allow at least two weeks for processing).
-Students who are submitting a FAFSA for the first time will need to create an FSA ID at https://fsaid.ed.gov prior to completing the FAFSA.
+The student may submit the FAFSA online at www.studentaid.gov. (allow at least two weeks for processing).
+Students who are submitting a FAFSA for the first time will need to create an FSA ID at www.studentaid.gov. prior to completing the FAFSA.

 Research and apply for CF and other local and national scholarships.